deckardmehdy/sudoku-solver/README.md

  * Sole and Unique Canidate
  * Block and Column/Row Interaction
+ * Naked Subset

-As the software is developed, more techniques will be implimented so that even the most difficult sudoku puzzles can be solved. **As of now, this software can correctly solve the entire first dataset and 17 out of 30 (=56%) puzzles in the second dataset.**
+As the software is developed, more techniques will be implimented so that even the most difficult sudoku puzzles can be solved. **As of now, this software can correctly solve the entire first dataset and 20 out of 30 (=66%) puzzles in the second dataset.**